There are many Fellows all around the globe.

 Fellows value the Society as a trustworthy source of information on Scotland’s past and enjoy the connection with a long standing learned organisation, founded in 1780 during the Scottish Enlightenment.

-Fellows can keep abreast with new research findings and support the Society’s advocacy work to protect Scotland’s historic and archaeological environment for present and future generations.
+Fellows learn about new research findings and support the Society’s advocacy work to protect Scotland’s historic and archaeological environment for present and future generations.

 If you would like to become a Fellow of the Society please see the Join Us web page.

 Thank you to Dr James Donaldson FSAScot and Hope Vere Anderson FSAScot for their help and voluntary support as Honorary Secretaries of the Society in Australia and the USA, respectively, including organising annual dinners for Fellows.

-Since 2014 Dr James Donaldson FSA Scot has hosted an annual Fellows’ Dinner in Melbourne, and since 2016 Hope Vere Anderson FSA Scot has hosted an annual Fellows’ Dinner in Atlanta.
+For a few years before Covid James Donaldson FSAScot hosted an annual Fellows’ Dinner in Melbourne and Hope Vere Anderson FSAScot hosted an annual Fellows’ Dinner in Atlanta.

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.